False Evidence Metastasized In Lucio Death Penalty Case

 To draft these rules, David McCord, Professor of Law at Drake University Law School and the Honorable Mark W. Bennett, a U.S. District Court Judge for the Northern District of Iowa, researched cases in the sixteen most prominent death penalty jurisdictions — fifteen states and the federal government; they accounted for 89 percent of death sentences since the Supreme Court decision, Furman v.
 Georgia.

-The Court invalidated the death penalty in 1972 when it vacated William Henry Furman’s capital sentence, saying it offended “evolving standards of decency” and therefore violated the Eighth Amendment prohibition of cruel and usual punishment.
+In that case, Court invalidated the death penalty in 1972 when it vacated William Henry Furman’s capital sentence, saying it offended “evolving standards of decency” and therefore violated the Eighth Amendment prohibition of cruel and usual punishment.
 Immediately, 630 death sentences morphed into non-lethal life sentences.
 The Court took it back in 1976 and held that, under certain circumstances, the death penalty is legal.

 McCord and Bennett’s proposed rules recognize how paramount proof is for jurors who decide punishment.
 And they’re not unreasonable; only one proposed rule inverts a regular rule of evidence.
 Another requires juries to consider the impact of execution on the defendant’s family and friends, which had been disallowed in certain states.
 The proposed rules are designed to cull the prejudicial proof and usher in the facts that might help someone who could die by lethal injection, firing squad or electric chair.